GHUCCTS

 Share This

 The Clinical and Translational Science Award (CTSA) aims to translate research into policies and practices that favorably impact the health of local communities and the nation.
 To this end, the GHUCCTS community engagement team works to build partnerships between universities, patients, and the local community.
-These partnerships are vital to our mission of conducting research to improve the public’s health and reduce health disparities.
+These partnerships are vital to our mission in conducting research to improve the public’s health and reduce health disparities.
 We also actively seek opportunities to share the outcomes of GHUCCTS research to keep communities informed about ongoing research activities.

 Community Mission